mtrinder/schoolcoind/README.md

-What is MaxCoin?
+What is Schoolcoin?
 ==============

-Maxcoin is an alternative cryptocurrency introduced in 2014.
+Schoolcoin is an alternative cryptocurrency introduced in 2018.
+Derived from Maxcoin.

 Technical Information